• ECTS

 The important role of errors and failures in science, serendipity

-Cognitive biases: learning about them and how to avoid them
+Cognitive biases: understanding them and protecting yourself from them

 Risk-taking in science, learning from failure, fear,